microsoft/azuredevopslabs/labs/vsts/pul/testmanagement/readme.md

     ![](images/000.png)

 1. In general, every major milestone in a project should have its own **test plan**.
 Within each test plan are **test suites**, which are collections of **test cases** (and optionally other test suites) designed to validate a work item, such as a feature implementation or bug fix.
 Each test case is designed to confirm a specific behavior and may belong to one or more test suites.
 The Parts Unlimited project has one test plan, which is under the **Parts Unlimited Team** and called **Parts Unlimited_TestPlan1**.
+Select **Parts Unlimited_TestPlan1** test plan.

     ![](images/001.png)